fabianfassnacht/Cloud_Compare_3DFin/1_3Dfin_cloudcompare.md

     vol_stand <- do.call(sum, tree_volume_list)

 At the end of the code, we will have a tree volume estimation for each tree stem identified in the 3DFin work-flow.
-Be aware that this code is based on a somewhat simplified assumption that the centers of all stem sections are located in a vertically continuous line which is most likely not the case.
-However, in most trees, the corresponding deviation should be comparably small.

 **Exercise 1: Converting wood volume estimates to carbon stocks.**